--Use of the tool can expose the operator's hands to hazards, including cuts, abrasions and heat.
+- Use of the tool can expose the operator's hands to hazards, including cuts and abrasions and heat.
 Wear suitable gloves to protect hands.

--Operators and maintenance personnel shall be physically able to handle the bulk, weight and power of the tool.

--Hold the tool correctly; be ready to counteract normal or sudden movements and have both hands available. -Maintain a balanced body position and secure footing.

--High-reaction torque can be developed in the case of stalling, which can be caused by excessive loads being applied to the drill bit, by the drill bit snagging on the material being drilled into or by the drill bit breaking through the material being drilled.

--Keep hands away from the rotating chuck and drill bit.

--Release the start-and-stop device in the case of an interruption of the energy supply.

--Use only lubricants recommended by the manufacturer.

--Personal protective safety glasses shall be used; suitable gloves and protective clothing are recommended.
+- Operators and maintenance personnel shall be physically able to handle the bulk, weight and power of the tool. - Hold the tool correctly; be ready to counteract normal or sudden movements and have both hands available. - Maintain a balanced body position and secure footing. - Release the start-and-stop device in the case of an interruption of the energy supply. - Use only lubricants recommended by the manufacturer. - Personal protective safety glasses shall be used; suitable gloves and protective clothing are recommended. - A rotary file shall not be operated at a speed exceeding the rated speed. - For overhead work, wear a safety helmet. - Be aware that there is a running-on of the rotary inserted tool after the start-and-stop device has been released. - Warnings shall be given against the risk of explosion or fire due to the material being processed.